salomoneb/talks/layout/layout_presentation.md

 ## But Why
 * Layout is not cool - there are a million other things that we could talk about.
-* Fundamentals often get dismissed in pursuit of the shiny thing (knowing the fundamentals can help you understand the shiny thing).
+* Maybe for this reason that it's misunderstood?
+Fundamentals often get overlooked in pursuit of the shiny thing.
 * Programmers are often quick to dismiss layout - and CSS in general - as secondary or irrelevant to their work.
 * As web developers, we make things **for the web**.
 If you can know what things like “dependency injection” and “memoization” mean, but are overwhelmed at the prospect of styling a login page, then you are missing key skills.